Yang-Mills heat flow on gauged holomorphic maps: Sobolev spaces

+In this section, we define Sobolev completions of vector bundles associated to a principal $K$-bundle $P$ on a compact Riemann surface $\Sig$, that is equipped with a metric.
+Suppose $K$ is embedded in $SO(n)$.
+We consider bundles of the type $E=\wedge^\ell T^*\Sig \tensor (P \times_K \R^n)$.
+A smooth connection $A$ on the principal bundle $P$ and the Levi-Civita connection on $T\Sig$ together determine a covariant derivative $\nabla_A$ on $E$.
+For a non-negative integer $s$, we recall that the space $H^s(\Sig, E)$ (also referred to as $H^s(E)$ or $H^s$ if the other data is obvious) is the completion of $\Gamma(\Sig,E)$ under the norm

-is a norm. $H^s(E)$ is the completion of $\Gamma(\Sig,E)$ under this norm. \end{definition} \begin{remark} $H^s(E)$ can alternately be defined as the equivalence classes of almost-everywhere defined sections $\sig$ that satisfy $\nabla^i_A \sigma \in L^2$ for $0 \leq i \leq s$.
-The derivatives $\nabla_A$ are taken in the distributional sense. \cite{LM1} shows that the space of smooth sections is dense in $H^s(E)$. \end{remark} The following properties are well known:\\ For $s_2 < s_1$, the inclusion
+\begin{remark} The space $H^s(E)$ can alternately be defined as the equivalence classes of almost-everywhere defined sections $\sig$ that satisfy $\nabla^i_A \sigma \in L^2$ for $0 \leq i \leq s$.
+The derivatives $\nabla_A$ are taken in the distributional sense.
+The space of smooth sections is dense in $H^s(E)$. \end{remark} The following properties are well known.
+For $s_2 < s_1$, the inclusion